taw00/element-rpm/README.md

 1. a core upstream component of Element (the Electron platform) embeds non-free software (a couple codecs in libffmpeg.so) and I have been asked (told) to stop using my preferred build system (COPR)
 2. builds for OpenSUSE are *again* super-challenging

 As such, today—March 1, 2022, version 1.10.6—after almost four years of working on this project, I am ending my maintenance of Element builds for CentOS, Fedora, and OpenSUSE.
+Any change after this are for my own amusement and for no others.
+I may continue to experiment.
+Or maybe not.
+But, my builds for others are done.
+This makes me sad, but I am tired of fighting library versions, tired of fighting NodeJS and electron, and the build system I use no longer will permit me to build Element there.
+So, that's that.

 I am a fan of the project and think they are clearly a superior solution in the groups-chat space, but I am tired of fighting all the technical debt baggage and complexity associated to NodeJS and Electron.
 At some point I will stop checking in changes and that will be that.
 If someone wants to use my spec files and start a new RPM build project, please do so.
 Just let me know so I can link to it here.

 **THERE IS AN ALTERNATIVE TO MY RPM BUILDS!**